 July 2, 2026, 2:55 pm | Read time: 3 minutes

 How fast can a spider actually run?
-Surprisingly fast, as a new study shows: The Jungle Huntsman Spider reached nearly 13 kilometers per hour–leaving all other studied spiders behind.
-For the largest study of its kind to date, researchers compared the running speed of 258 spider species and analyzed which factors influence speed.
+Surprisingly fast, according to a new study: The Jungle Huntsman Spider reached nearly 13 kilometers per hour–outpacing all other spiders studied.
+For the largest study of its kind to date, researchers compared the running speeds of 258 spider species and analyzed the factors influencing their speed.

 Nearly 13 Kilometers per Hour on Eight Legs

-The approximately three-gram Heteropoda jugulans reached a top speed of 3.59 meters per second in the study.
-This Australian species of giant crab spiders is known in English as the “Australian Jungle Huntsman Spider.”
-At nearly 13 kilometers per hour, it outpaced all other 258 spider species studied.
-This finding comes from a research group at Imperial College London and the University of Greifswald, led by first author Shreyas Kuchibhotla.
+The approximately three-gram Heteropoda jugulans is among the larger giant crab spiders in Australia, with a leg span of up to about 14 centimeters.
+In the study, it reached a top speed of 3.59 meters per second.
+Known in English as the “Australian Jungle Huntsman Spider,” it outpaced all other 258 spider species studied, according to a research group from Imperial College London and the University of Greifswald led by first author Shreyas Kuchibhotla.

 In media reports, Heteropoda jugulans has already been dubbed the “fastest spider in the world.”
 However, the study itself does not explicitly make this claim.
 It documents instead that the species achieved the highest running speed in the dataset examined.